emqx/emqx-docs/en_US/messaging/mqtt-exclusive-subscription.md

 }
 ```

-## Try Exclusive Subscription with MQTT X Client
+## Try Exclusive Subscription with MQTTX Client

 ::: tip Prerequisites

-- Basic publishing and subscribing operations using [MQTT X Client](./publish-and-subscribe.md)
+- Basic publishing and subscribing operations using [MQTTX Client](./publish-and-subscribe.md)
 - Exclusive subscription is enabled.

 :::

-1. Start the MQTT X Client.
+1. Start the MQTTX Client.
 Click the **New Connection** to create an MQTT connection named `Demo`.

    - The localhost `127.0.0.1` is used as an example in this demonstration.

    ::: tip

-   For detailed instructions on creating an MQTT connection, see [MQTT X Client](./publish-and-subscribe.md).
+   For detailed instructions on creating an MQTT connection, see [MQTTX Client](./publish-and-subscribe.md).

    :::